spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/customer-success/tam/segment/mid-touch/index.html.md

    - In your Cockpit, you'll now have categories where CTAs are automatically sorted into.
        -`Activity` will show:
           - Any action items (`to-do`) you add to timeline entries
-          - Stale TAM Sentiment CTAs, notifying you that there has not been a TAM Sentiment update within the past 90 days.
+          - Stale CSM Sentiment CTAs, notifying you that there has not been a CSM Sentiment update within the past 90 days.
 Once you've updated the sentiment, close this CTA.
           - Account handoff CTAs
           - Responses to the All-Customer survey, notifying you to action them and thank your customers.
       - `Lifecycle` will show: